U.S. surgeon general says Healthcare.gov making progress

-CAMBRIDGE, Massachusetts (Reuters) - The acting U.S. surgeon general said on Tuesday he was “enthusiastic” about the recent improvements to the troubled HealthCare.gov website, which was designed to allow users to shop for health insurance required under new reforms.
+CAMBRIDGE, Massachusetts, Dec 3 (Reuters) - The acting U.S. surgeon general said on Tuesday he was “enthusiastic” about the recent improvements to the troubled HealthCare.gov website, which was designed to allow users to shop for health insurance required under new reforms.

 Rear Admiral Boris Lushniak, who has been acting as the surgeon general since July, said President Barack Obama’s administration had acknowledged there was “still a way to go” to fix the site, “but in fact progress is being made.”